 Disadvantages of an air fryer

-Air frying, for example, has drawbacks.
-In one research, the amount of a chemical called "cholesterol oxidation products" (COPs) was increased in fish air fried.
-COPs are produced when cholesterol in foods such as steak or fish breaks down during cooking.
-These chemicals have been linked to heart disease, hardening of the arteries, and other diseases.
+Air frying, for example, has its downsides.
+In one study, the cooking process led to an increase in the levels of a chemical called "cholesterol oxidation products" (COPs) in air-fried fish.
+These COPs are produced when cholesterol in foods like steak or fish undergoes breakdown during cooking.
+These chemicals have been associated with various health concerns, including heart disease and arterial hardening.

 However, there is a simple tip to reduce the number of COPs created when frying fish - add some fresh parsley or chives.
 The herbs act as antioxidants and reduce the COPs so you can happily air fry your favorite fish.